 Not two months later, I flew off to Kenya, ill prepared to lead a safari group and scared to death, having never been east of St. Louis, Missouri in my life.
 The first trip ended with a bang, when I became trapped in Nairobi during the country’s one and only coup attempt.
 Despite the horrific events, my love affair with Africa had begun and so did life as a tour director.

 My travel career has spanned 15 plus years mostly working in wholesale African travel as a tour director, coordinator, sales rep and manager.
-The experience provided me with the expertise and connections to now organize and lead custom safaris.
+I now organize and lead safaris on a request only basis.